nxbfuentes/Noel_DataEngineering_Project_1/project-plan-noel.md

 What questions are you trying to answer with your data?
 How will your data support your users?

+1. Flight Tracking and Analysis:
+Track Flights Over Time: Monitor how aircraft move between departure and arrival airports.
+You can analyze flight patterns and timings.

+Flight Frequency: Determine the frequency of flights between specific airports within certain time intervals.

+2. Airport Activity Analysis:
+Busy Airports: Identify the busiest departure and arrival airports based on the number of flights.

+Airport Performance: Compare the performance and usage of different airports.

+3. Distance and Duration Analysis:
+Distance Calculation: Calculate the horizontal and vertical distances covered by flights between departure and arrival points.

+Flight Duration: Analyze the time taken for flights between their first seen and last seen timestamps.

+4. Aircraft Activity:
+Aircraft Utilization: Track the activity of specific aircraft identified by their icao24 addresses.

+Flight Paths: Map the flight paths of different aircraft using their positions over time.

+5. Callsign Analysis:
+Flight Identification: Identify and track flights based on their callsigns.

+Callsign Patterns: Analyze the patterns and usage of different callsigns.

 Example:

 > - What types of aircraft are most common in the Greater Perth area?